sigpwny/websites/docs/README.md

 ```

 Supported meeting licenses are `CC-BY-4.0`, `CC-BY-SA-4.0` (default), `CC-BY-ND-4.0`, `CC-BY-NC-4.0`, `CC-BY-NC-SA-4.0`, `CC-BY-NC-ND-4.0`, and `CC0-1.0`.
 Set `license` to `none` and provide `copyright` for content that is not offered under one of these licenses.

+Lesson IDs describe a lesson's stable subject matter rather than a meeting title or position in a series.
+For example, use `pwn-rop` for ROP meetings even when the meeting is called Pwn III in one semester and Pwn IV in another.
+Only share an ID when the meetings teach substantially the same curriculum; related or sequential lessons should use different IDs.

 ## Event